SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-2bring-on-the-fire.markdown

                                         ### Conclusion and a final note.

-                                        &nbsp;

-                                        With all this going on it is easy to forget that fantastic effects come at a cost, more effects means more to draw and heavy on the graphics card.&nbsp; You might be able to run big shiny and fabulous effects on you development machine with a lofty DX 10/11 graphics card and oodles of memory / cpu.&nbsp; But remember the audience you are aiming for, XBOX, laptops/networks?, Windows Mobile.
+                                        With all this going on it is easy to forget that fantastic effects come at a cost, more effects means more to draw and heavy on the graphics card.
+You might be able to run big shiny and fabulous effects on you development machine with a lofty DX 10/11 graphics card and oodles of memory / cpu.
+But remember the audience you are aiming for, XBOX, laptops/networks?, Windows Mobile.

-                                        &nbsp;

                                         you have a few choices add some configuration to up the graphics to the max for high spec machines and lower settings for those of us on a budget or want to game on the go, or aim for a middle ground so you get the same look and feel no matter the device you use.

-                                        &nbsp;

                                         For instance, the main reason I dropped the fiery wall of death, the first thing I ended up with (apart from it not being what I was aiming for), was because as soon as I hade more then 5 of then, my poor laptop slowed right down because it was spewing out millions of particles (pretty obvious really)